 How to Customize this Smoked Salmon Dip Recipe

 Smoked salmon dip is very versatile, there are many ways for you to add your own spin to this recipe.
-Horseradish and/or soy could be removed if you don’t enjoy those flavors.
-You could even remove the lemon or dill, but the flavor wouldn’t be nearly as bright or interesting.
+Horseradish and/or soy could be removed if you don't enjoy those flavors.
+Although I would recommend added Worcestershire sauce to compensate.
+You could even remove the lemon or dill, but the flavor wouldn't be nearly as bright or interesting.

-Some possible additions to this dip would be capers, lemon zest, or even a few dashes of hot sauce or crushed red peppers.
+Some possible additions to this easy dip would be capers, minced green onions, sauteed red onion, lemon zest, or even a little bit of hot sauce or crushed red peppers would be a good way to spice it up.
 If you are feeling extra motivated, roasted garlic would be phenomenal!

 How to Serve Smoked Salmon Dip

-I recommend serving this dip with bagel chips, or a hearty gourmet cracker.
+I recommend serving this delicious dip with bagel chips, or your favorite cracker.
 It would also be great on toasted bread.
-Heck, even Ritz crackers would be great, but they wouldn’t be my first choice.
+Heck, even Ritz crackers would be great, but they wouldn't be my first choice.

 Since this is a dairy-based dip, don't let it sit at room temperature all day at your party.
 I recommend using an iced serving bowl (affiliate link) to keep the dip at a proper temperature.
 If you don't have one, I recommend keeping the dip out for 4 hours or less so you don't risk food poisoning.

-This smoked salmon dip isn’t the only great party dip.
-If you are looking for more recipes for your party spread, check out my Million Dollar Dip, Pickle Wrap Dip, Jalapeno Popper Dip, or Clam Dip recipes too.
+This smoked salmon dip isn't the only easy appetizer to serve as a party dip.
+If you are looking for more recipes to create a wonderful spread, check out my Million Dollar Dip, Pickle Wrap Dip, Jalapeno Popper Dip, or Clam Dip recipes too.

 Smoked Salmon Dip